Up: Scheme tutorials [Contents][Index]

 The above procedure returns the square of its argument.
 Since everything is

-expression returns an anonymous procedure,
+an expression, the lambda expression returns an anonymous procedure,

 which can in turn be applied to an argument: